Martha Stewart, 78, Shocks Fans With Photo Of Hot, Shirtless Mystery Man In Her Pool

 Longtime fans know that Friedman was Martha’s date for the Vanity Fair Oscars party earlier this year.
 In February, the lifestyle queen shared photos to Instagram in which she wore a black mini dress and identified her date as the hunky photographer.

 Martha’s new photo is quite a departure from her usual content.
 Her Instagram page is usually filled with photos of food, flowers, and updates on her latest projects.
-She is also known to pose with her beloved dogs and often shares cooking segments on her Instagram page.
+She is also known to pose with her beloved dogs and often shares her cooking segments.